guan4015/Deep-Learning-Methods-in-Predicting-the-Movements-of-Stock-Prices./README.md

 ```
 If you are fortunate, the test error will only be 20%.
 However, the precision will be around 62%.

-## Contributing

-Please contact me [CONTRIBUTING.md](xg720@nyu.edu) for and the process for submitting pull requests to me.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/guan4015/Deep-Learning-Methods-in-Predicting-the-Movements-of-Stock-Prices).

 ## Authors